Audit committee adoption and firm value: evidence from UK financial institutions

 by the board.
 This makes the establishment of an AC crucial to the boards success and

-impact on rm value.
+impact on firm value.

 The second motivation for embarkingon this research is that there have been numerous